Daily home lessons with the parent, who is the teacher

-Summer lessons are offered during July and August and are arranged based on mutual availability.
-The rate is $75/hr, paid by the summer term or on a monthly basis.
+Summer lessons are required to maintain a lesson spot in my studio.
+They are offered during summer months and are arranged based on mutual availability.
+The rate is $80/hr, paid by the summer term or on a monthly basis.
 Students are strongly encouraged to register for the Japan Seattle Suzuki Institute, usually held the first week of August.

 Minimum daily home practice should be equivalent to the lesson length, if not more, 6 days a week.
 The parent partner is always expected to guide the student for pacing and effective practice strategies.
 Do not schedule other commitments during this practice time.
 Independent practice will be achieved starting in Book 4, but only after the student and parent have learned and developed effective practice skills.